Prom on a Budget: 9 Ways to Cut Costs Without Cutting the Fun

 Limo rentals and photographers are great, but these luxuries aren’t necessary if you want to be super frugal.
 Phones today have just as good quality cameras as some professional cameras (for casual use, anyway), so we recommend taking your own photos, if possible.

 Splitting limo rentals can be affordable with a big group, but the ride might not be worth it, especially if the venue is close.
 If a luxury ride isn’t important to you, have family or friends drive.
 Or, drive yourself!
-This will save you tons, especially since since the ride isn’t the most important or memorable part of the night!
+This will save you tons, especially since the ride isn’t the most important or memorable part of the night!

 8. Skip the florist and make a DIY corsage and boutonniere.